gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 Do you like high-quality apocalypse-themed addons and have the best features?
 If yes, you're in the right place.

 Project Walker is a Minecraft addon that adds a post-apocalyptic twist to the game.
-Players must now scavenge for supplies to stay alive, while also being careful of zombies, bandits, and other survivors.
+Players must now scavenge for supplies to stay alive, while also being careful of zombies, bandits, and other players.

 The addon features a variety of new guns, melees, medicals, foods, drinks, miscellaneous, blocks, mobs, as well as a new survival systems such as infection, bleeding, bone fracture, temperature etc.